Beschreibung

-Informationen zum Autor Atul Gawande is the author of several bestselling books: Complications , a finalist for the National Book Award; Better ; The Checklist Manifesto , and Being Mortal .
-He is also a surgeon at Brigham and Women's Hospital in Boston, a staff writer for The New Yorker , and a professor at Harvard Medical School and the Harvard School of Public Health.
-He has won the Lewis Thomas Prize for Writing about Science, a MacArthur Fellowship, and two National Magazine Awards.
-In his work in public health, he is Founder and Chair of Ariadne Labs, a joint center for health systems innovation, and Lifebox, a nonprofit organization making surgery safer globally.
-He is also chair of Haven, where he was CEO from 2018-2020.
-He and his wife have three children and live in Newton, Massachusetts.
+Informationen zum Autor Atul Gawande, MD, MPH , is a renowned surgeon, author and public health innovator.
+He holds the John and Cyndy Fish Chair in Surgery at Brigham and Women's Hospital and is the Samuel O. Thier Professor of the Practice of Surgery at Harvard Medical School.
+He was Assistant Administrator for Global Health at USAID from January 2022 to January 2025.
+Prior to that, he co-founded and chaired Ariadne Labs, a joint center for health systems innovation where he is now Distinguished Professor in Residence, and Lifebox, a nonprofit organization making surgery safer globally.
+From 2018-2020, he was CEO of Haven, the Amazon, Berkshire Hathaway, and JPMorgan Chase healthcare venture.
+Dr Gawande is also a longtime writer for The New Yorker magazine and has written four bestselling books: Complications , Better , The Checklist Manifesto , and Being Mortal .
+How Minds Change is his fifth book.
 Klappentext Named a Best Book of the Year by The Washington Post , The New York Times Book Review , NPR, and Chicago Tribune, now in paperback with a new reading group guide Medicine has triumphed in modern times, transforming the dangers of childbirth, injury, and disease from harrowing to manageable.
 But when it comes to the inescapable realities of aging and death, what medicine can do often runs counter to what it should.
 Through eye-opening research and gripping stories of his own patients and family, Gawande reveals the suffering this dynamic has produced.
 Nursing homes, devoted above all to safety, battle with residents over the food they are allowed to eat and the choices they are allowed to make.
 Doctors, uncomfortable discussing patients' anxieties about death, fall back on false hopes and treatments that are actually shortening lives instead of improving them.
 In his bestselling books, Atul Gawande, a practicing surgeon, has fearlessly revealed the struggles of his profession.
 Here he examines its ultimate limitations and failures-in his own practices as well as others'-as life draws to a close.
 Riveting, honest, and humane, Being Mortal shows how the ultimate goal is not a good death but a good life-all the way to the very end.
 Inhaltsverzeichnis Introduction 1 1 The Independent Self 11 2 Things Fall Apart 25 3 Dependence 55 4 Assistance 79 5 A Better Life 111 6 Letting Go 149 7 Hard Conversations 191 8 Courage 231 Epilogue 259 Notes on Sources 265 Acknowledgments 279 ...

 Autorentext